ptarco/agendare-schedule/README.md

 # Agendare Schedule
 [![Gem Version](https://badge.fury.io/rb/agendare-schedule.png)](http://badge.fury.io/rb/agendare-schedule)

 The basic structure to implement schedule project.
-You have 3 objects to implement yours views, because the logic is implemented in this gem.
+You have 3 objects to implement your views, because the logic is implemented in this gem.

 ## Installation